Legal Document

 |---|---|---|

 The final score is a weighted mean of these dimensions.
-A minimum of 50 data points must be collected before a score is computed.
+A minimum number of behavioral data points must be collected before a score is computed; the exact threshold may be tuned over time based on scoring quality.
 Scores below 0.45 trigger an alert to server admins.

 | Table | Contents | Retention |